Holos Krainy season 12: Episode 8 (16 October)

-Episode 9 (30 October)
+Episode 9 (23 October)

 Knockouts

-For the knockouts (nokauty in Ukrainian), all teams have nine artists each and each coach has three seats for the artists they want to move through to the live show to sit down.
-Usually, the first three artists to perform (a song of their choice) sit in one of those seats.
+For the knockouts (nokauty in Ukrainian), all teams have nine artists each and each coach has four seats for the artists they want to move through to the live show to sit down.
+Usually, the first four artists to perform (a song of their choice) sit in one of those seats.
 Then, the fate of the following artists will be decided based on whether their coach would like to switch out a seated artist to favor them.
-After all the artists have performed, those three who end up seated will advance to the live finale.
+After all the artists have performed, those four who end up seated will advance to the live finale.
+In addition, coaches' advisors help them on deciding who advances to the next round; the advisors were Fahot for Team Svyatoslav, season 11 contestant Kola for Team Dorofeeva, Michelle Andrade for Team Potap, and Artem Pyvovarov for Team Olya.

 At the end of the round, Oleksandra & Andriy saved four artists to compete in the "Second Chance".
 Also, after the knockouts have ended, the public was able to vote for one artist to join Team Oleksandra & Andriy for the live finale.
 Pavlo Tyutyunnyk from Team Svyatoslav received the most votes and joined the duo coach's team.